 Per-transaction fee

-Money-Saving Tip: Many brokerages reduce this fee after consistent production.
+Money-saving tip: Many brokerages reduce this fee after consistent production.
+Ask what the threshold is and track your progress toward it.

 Transaction coordination or compliance fee

-Some brokerages or independent coordinators charge an additional file management and compliance fee.
+Some brokerages or independent coordinators charge an additional file management and compliance fee per closed transaction.

-Common Mistake: Treating this as optional while still spending personal time on paperwork.
+Common mistake: Treating this as optional while still spending personal time on paperwork.
+Calculate the hours you spend on compliance per deal and compare that against the fee before deciding.

 Total transactional brokerage costs

-For an agent who closes 6 to 12 transactions per year, brokerage transaction-based costs typically range from about $1,200 per year on the low end to about $15,600 per year on the high end, based on combined per-transaction and coordination fees.
+For an agent who closes 6 to 12 transactions per year, brokerage transaction-based costs typically range from about $1,200 per year on the low end to about $15,600 per year on the high end (2026 estimate), based on combined per-transaction and coordination fees.

 This category covers the real estate marketing materials and advertising tools that help you attract clients and grow your business.
-Marketing and advertising costs vary widely because agents choose different strategies based on budget and market.
+Marketing and advertising costs vary widely because agents choose different strategies based on budget, market, and the number of listings they carry.
+The key is to spend intentionally, track what works, and cut what does not.

-Is This Tax-Deductible?: Yes, AI marketing tools for real estate are deductible software services.
+Is this tax-deductible?
+Yes, marketing automation tools for real estate are deductible software services.

 Yard signs